nofacereally/lainchanbbs/README.md

 Installation
 ------------

-The easiest way to setup 4Chan BBS is to install Python 3 and PIP.
+The easiest way to setup Lainchan BBS is to install Python 3 and PIP.
 Run `pip install -r requirements.txt` to get all the required libraries and then start the server using `python Server.py`.